gsoules/MkDocs/digital-archive/docs/archivist/accessioning.md

 ---

 ## Backlog reduction strategy
+ As of November 2022, the Library did not know the exact number of items in the backlog because most were acquired before the Library followed the accessioning and curating process described here.
+The number is, however, overwhelmingly large when you count the tens of thousands of digital files and thousands of physical items.

 Desmond Tutu once said that “there is only one way to eat an elephant: a bite at a time.”
 What he meant is that everything in life that seems daunting, overwhelming, and even impossible can be accomplished gradually by taking on just a little at a time.

 Tutu's philosophy applies to backlog reduction, but only when combined with an efficient accessioning and curating process.
 Without a process to guide them, an archivist is like a deer in the headlights staring at what seems like an insurmountable challenge and not knowing how to approach it or get it under control.
 Simply taking one bite at a time is not enough because it will take forever.